-Payment Integrity Criteria Compliance Published payment integrity information with the annual financial statement and in accompanying materials Yes Posted the annual financial statement and accompanying materials on the agency website Yes Conducted risk assessments Yes Concluded whether each program is likely to make improper and unknown payments above or below the statutory threshold Yes Published improper and unknown payment estimates N/A Published corrective action plans N/A Published reduction targets [] N/A Demonstrated improvements to payment integrity or reached a tolerable rate N/A Developed a plan to meet reduction target [] N/A Reported estimate less than 10 percent for each program with a published estimate [] N/A
+Payment Integrity Criteria Compliance Published payment integrity information with the annual financial statement and in accompanying materials.
+Yes Posted the annual financial statement and accompanying materials on the agency website.
+Yes Conducted risk assessments.
+Yes Concluded whether each program was likely to make improper and unknown payments above or below the statutory threshold.
+Yes Published improper and unknown payment estimates.
+N/A Published corrective action plans.
+N/A Published reduction targets.
+N/A Demonstrated improvements to payment integrity or reached a tolerable rate.
+N/A Developed a plan to meet reduction target.
+N/A Reported estimate of less than 10 percent for each program with a published estimate.
+N/A Criteria did not apply because no program was identified as nign risk

-Criteria did not apply because no program was identified as high-risk.
-Source: Prepared by Kearney using criteria from Office of Management and Budget Circular A-123, Appendix C.
+Criteria did not apply because no program was identified as high risk.
+Source: Kearney prepared using criteria from Office of Management and Budget Circular A-123, Appendix C.

-Specifically, Kearney found that the Department published the FY 2021 financial statements and accompanying material, which included all applicable payment integrity information, on its website.
+Specifically, Kearney found that the Department published the FY 2022 financial statements and accompanying material, which included all applicable payment integrity information, on its website.
 In addition, the Department conducted program-specific risk assessments and made appropriate conclusions related to the risk assessments.
-The programs subject to risk assessments during FY 2021 are listed in Table A.1.
-Although in compliance, the Department could improve its risk assessment process by assessing significant subsequent events that may occur after an assessment has been completed.
-With respect to the Department's efforts to prevent and reduce improper and unknown payments, Kearney did not identify any needed improvements (including improper and unknown payments determination and estimation methodology, as well as actions to improve prevention and reduction).
+Specifically, the Department performed risk assessments for all 36 programs as part of its 3-year risk assessment approach.
+The programs subject to risk assessments during FY 2022 are listed in Table B.1.

+During the evaluation of the Department's efforts to prevent and reduce improper payments, Kearney did not identify any needed improvements involving improper and unknown payments determination, the associated estimation methodology, or actions necessary to improve prevention and reduction.

-1701 Duke Street, Suite 500, Alexandria, VA 22314 PH: 703.931.5600, FX: 703.931.3655, www.kearneyco.com
+1701 Duke Street, Suite 500, Alexandria, VA 22314 PH: 703.931.5600, FX: 703.931.3655, www.keameyco.com

-Audit of Department of State FY 2021 Compliance With Payment Integrity Requirements
+Audit of Department of State FY 2022 Compliance With Payment Integrity Requirements